krgreene/geo-info/database.md

 * Remove the original layers from the ```Layers Panel```.
 * Add the layers from the geopackage.
 Notice they have kept all formatting.
+* Check the source to confirm that they came from the geopackage.

 Saving the project to the geopackage: